anynines/a9s-kubernetes-training/website/docs/kubernetes/80-stateful-sets/40-application-access-exercise.md

 ---
 id: stateful-set-postgresql-5
-title: PostgreSQL Exercise - 5
+title: Application Access to a StatefulSet
 ---

 ## Application Access